sajidullahkhan08/Task-Management-System/README.md

 ## Usage

-- Open the frontend application in your browser (usually at `http://localhost:3000`).
+- Open the frontend application in your browser (usually at `http://localhost:5173`).
 - Register a new user or log in with existing credentials.
-- Manage your tasks by creating, updating, deleting, and filtering them.
+- Manage your tasks by creating, updating, deleting, filtering, and searching.
+- View task progress with the progress bar.
 - The backend API handles all data persistence and authentication.

 ---

-## Contact

-For any questions or feedback, please contact:

-**Sajidullah Khan**
-DeveloperHub Corporation
-ID: DHC-1508

----

-Thank you for exploring this Task Management System project!